-A friend offers you the car seat her son has outgrown.
-Should you accept it?
-Probably not, unless the seat is almost new and you are certain it has never been in an accident or subject to a recall.
-“With used products there’s an increased chance that something’s broken, worn out or doesn’t work right,” says Sandy Jones, co-author with her daughter, Marcie Jones, of Great Expectations: Your All-in-One Resource for Pregnancy & Childbirth and Great Expectations: Baby’s First Year (both, Sterling).
+Probably not, unless the car seat is nearly new, the instructions are intact and you are certain it has never been in an accident or subject to a recall.
+"Used products increase the chance that something's broken, worn out or doesn't work right," says Sandy Jones, co-author with her daughter, Marcie Jones, of Great Expectations: Your All-in-One Resource for Pregnancy & Childbirth and Great Expectations: Baby's First Year (both, Sterling).

-Avoid strollers sold at yard sales, as the tire treads tend to be worn out and the reclining mechanisms on their seats may not work well.
-If you accept a used stroller from a trustworthy friend or relative, first roll it around with a child in it.
-“Wheels get out of alignment, veer to one side or become wobbly,” explains Jones.
-“You can’t tell how it will steer until there’s a weight inside.”
+Avoid strollers sold at yard sales, as their treads tend to be worn out and the reclining mechanisms may not work well; if you accept a used stroller from a trustworthy friend or relative, first roll it around with a child inside.
+"Wheels get out of alignment, veer to one side or become wobbly," explains Jones.
+"You can't tell how it will steer until there's a weight inside."

 In general, don't accept used products that could have hygiene issues, like a crib mattress or breast pump.
 Rental pumps are the exception; the bottles and tubing are designed so that the milk never touches the working parts of the pump.
 (For additional guidance on buying used baby products, go to fitpregnancy.com/buyingtips.)